piteasio/app-routing-api/README.md

-# Uniswap Routing API
+# Piteas Routing API

-This repository contains routing API for the Uniswap V3 protocol.
+This repository contains routing API for the Piteas protocol.

-It deploys an API to AWS that uses @uniswap/smart-order-router to search for the most efficient way to swap token A for token B.
+It deploys an API to AWS to search for the most efficient way to swap token A for token B.

 ## Development